Cyclone Narelle Recovery Information

 Department of Communities

-The Department of Communities is also in Exmouth offering practical and personal support for those who need it during this challenging time.
-The Purple Shirts Team are based at the Ningaloo Centre from
+The Department of Communities is also in Exmouth, offering practical and personal support for those who need it during this challenging time.
+The Purple Shirts Team are based at the Ningaloo Centre

 Find the Purple Shirts at the Ningaloo Centre in Exmouth – 2 Truscott Crescent.
-8.30 am to 4.30pm in the Mandu Room from Tuesday 31 March 2026.
+10 am to 2 pm Monday to Saturday.
+The team will also be on the ground visiting community members, and their daily hours are subject to change.

-Impacted residents can also call our Disaster Relief Hotline on 1800 032 965 to discuss wellbeing support, assistance measures and eligibility.
+Impacted residents can also call the Disaster Relief Hotline on 1800 032 965 to discuss wellbeing support, assistance measures and eligibility.

 Department of Communities Facebook page: https://www.facebook.com/departmentofcommunities